Here’s how we picked this list of the best discs for backhand throws (skip ahead to jump straight to the reviews.)

 There’s one word to describe the Prodigy X3, and that’s consistent.
 This glidey disc was designed with all levels in mind and is great for those long backhand drives.

-It’s easy to put the X3 on any line and watch it stay the course.
-In the unique 400 plastic, the X3 still has a firm, grippy feel regardless of weather conditions, and is highly durable for long-lasting play.
+It’s easy to put the X3 on any line and watch it stay on course.
+In the unique 400 plastic, the X3 still has a firm, grippy feel regardless of weather conditions and is highly durable for long-lasting play.

 Best Disc Golf Mid Ranges For Backhand